k0shk0sh/PermissionHelper/README.md

 V1.0.4 (coming soon)
 ======
-* you don't to handle permissions yourself, instead PermissionHelper will do it for you in a an app intro fashion way, if you are interested, check
+* you don't need to handle permissions yourself, instead PermissionHelper will do it for you in an app intro fashion way, if you are interested, check
 <a href="https://github
 .com/k0shk0sh/PermissionHelper/tree/master/app/src/main/java/com/fastaccess/permission/sample/SamplePagerActivity.java">SamplePagerActivity</a>

 **P.S: its not yet published and it won't until i make sure it works probably.**

 Installation